 An adventure of a lifetime awaits with one of the prettiest river experiences in the region.
-Exploring 27 miles of the Upper San Juan River from Sand Island to Mexican Hat, this epic, leisurely raft trip includes daily floating daytime and evening concerts as you enjoy the spectacular red rock canyons, petroglyph panels, Ancestral Pueblo ruins, remarkable geographic features, and desert wildlife along the way.
+Exploring 27 miles of the Upper San Juan River from Sand Island to Mexican Hat, this epic, leisurely raft trip includes daytime and evening concerts as you enjoy the spectacular red rock canyons, petroglyph panels, Ancestral Puebloan ruins, remarkable geographic features, and desert wildlife along the way.

 Follow Highway 128, one of the Southwest’s most scenic byways, 17 miles upriver from Moab to the green oasis of this boutique resort.
 With its spectacular views of towering red mesas, the Pavilion, sheltered from passing storms and open to breathtaking sunsets and the balmy evening air, is a perfect spot for enjoying music while taking in the dramatic natural surroundings.

 Experience the relaxation of desert solitude and hear music in unforgettable surroundings.
 Wind through Canyonlands National Park on the Colorado River past the confluence of the Colorado and Green Rivers and into Cataract Canyon.
 You’ll see the area’s pristine, dazzling scenery unfettered by reminders of modern life.
 After serene flat water drifting, the river shoots through the red rock canyons’s class III-V rapids, drenching exhilarated rafters.
 You may discover hidden waterfalls, archeological sites, and magical side hikes.
 Weather and time permitting, retrace your path through Canyonlands from the air on a scenic shuttle fight back to Moab.

 Board the open-air Queen for a leisurely ride up the Colorado river, surrounded by majestic, towering red cliffs.
 Once she arrives at the concert site, the Queen anchors, becoming part of a floating concert site.
 After the concert, the Queen brings you back to the dock.